esme/pomodoro-timer/README.md

 # Pomodoro-Timer

 A simple Pomodoro timer developed using the pair programming approach as suggested by The Odin Project.
+You can find it [here](https://leonjmac.github.io/pomodoro-timer/).

 Co-developed with [@esme](https://github.com/esme) in UAE and London.
 (Timezones, shminezones!)